ucsb-cs148-w25/pj13-sportsbetting/team/AI_CODING.md

 ### Daniel - Used GPT-4o creating foundational UI
 - I used OpenAI's GPT-4o model to help create the UI of the sportsbook.css page
 - Honestly, with the correct descriptions, GPT can defintely provide a foundational format of what you want your page to look like.
 From there, I added in my personal taste to help tailor the website to the vision I have.
 - I verified the code it gave me by testing each snippet of code, and asking GPT to provide comments to understand what it did.

+### Bryce - Used Claude for designing UI
+- I used Claude to help me design the leaderboard page to make it look better.
+- The UI it created helped to make the page look much nicer by giving me several options for designs that I could choose and select from.
+- This tool was very helpful since I find it hard to make the UI look good.
+- All I had to do to make sure that the code was correct was run each design and see if it matched the description it gave me.
+If there was anything that didn't look how it was supposed to, I could just describe the visual differences and it would fix it.